juliasilge/supervised-ML-case-studies-course/chapters/chapter1.md

 **Instructions**

-- Use [`select()`](https://dplyr.tidyverse.org/reference/select.html) to deselect the two columns `Model` and `Model Index` from the model; these columns tell us the individual identifiers for each car and it would *not* make sense to include them in modeling.
+- Use [`select()`](https://dplyr.tidyverse.org/reference/select.html) to deselect the two columns `model` and `model_index` from the model; these columns tell us the individual identifiers for each car and it would *not* make sense to include them in modeling.
-- Fit `MPG` as the predicted quantity, explained by all the predictors, i.e., `.` in the R formula input to `lm()`.
+- Fit `mpg` as the predicted quantity, explained by all the predictors, i.e., `.` in the R formula input to `lm()`.
 (You may have noticed the log distribution of MPG in the last exercise, but don't worry about fitting the logarithm of fuel efficiency yet.)
 - Print the `summary()` of the model.

 <codeblock id="01_04">

-- To deselect the `Model` column, use `cars2018 %>% select(-Model)`.
+- To deselect the `model` column, use `cars2018 %>% select(-model)`.

 </codeblock>